Factbox: Donald Trump's schedule in the United Kingdom, Ireland and France

-LONDON (Reuters) - U.S. President Donald Trump makes a state visit to the United Kingdom on June 3-5 before a trip to Ireland and then takes part in the 75th anniversary commemorations of the D-Day landings in France.
+LONDON (Reuters) - U.S. President Donald Trump makes a state visit to the United Kingdom on June 3-5 before a trip to Ireland.
+He then takes part in the 75th anniversary commemorations of the D-Day landings in France.

 Below are the reported parts of the schedule.
 Reuters has not included full operational timings for security reasons.